Girl Who Got Away

 Girl Who Got Away is the fourth studio album by English recording artist Dido, released in Europe on 4 March 2013, and in North America on 26 March 2013 by RCA Records.
-The album serves as the follow-up to 2008's Safe Trip Home.
-Recording for the album began in 2009 and ended in 2012, taking place at studios in London and California.
-Dido served as a co-producer for the album and enlisted help from a variety of producers including Jeff Bhasker, Jon Brion, Greg Kurstin, Rick Nowels, Plain Pat, Rollo, among others.
-Musically the album is a pop album with elements of electropop and trip hop.
+The album followed 2008's Safe Trip Home.
+Recording began in 2009 and ended in 2012, at studios in London and California.
+Dido co-produced the album, helped by producers including Jeff Bhasker, Jon Brion, Greg Kurstin, Rick Nowels, Plain Pat, Rollo.
+The album features pop with elements of electropop and trip hop.